 Negosyo Centers Are Also Vehicles for Public-Private Partnership

 The Micro, Small, and Medium Enterprises Development (MSMED) Council and the Department of Trade and Industry encourage public-private partnership in the establishment and management of Negosyo Centers throughout the Philippines.
 In fact, First Circle is one of the private sector partners that the DTI has tapped in order to provide quick and convenient financing to MSMEs.
-Access to First Circle’s flagship products, namely invoice financing and purchase order financing, is especially beneficial to MSMEs because a huge number of them are not able to pledge collateral in exchange for financing.
+Access to First Circle’s flagship products, namely invoice financing and purchase order financing, is especially beneficial to SMEs because they can get a loan decision within 5-10 business days

 On top of recognizing the importance of financing and helping entrepreneurs bridge working capital gaps, First Circle is also committed to upgrading the capabilities of entrepreneurs by conducting training on various other subjects, including financial literacy, operational efficiency, personnel management, customer relations, and many others.